Wari-Bateshwar ruins: Geography

 The site sprawls across Wari and Bateshwar, two adjacent villages in the Belabo Upazila of Narsingdi district, about 17 km north-west of the confluence of the rivers Old Brahmaputra and Meghna at the lower end of Sylhet basin.
 Borehole records show that the site lies on the remnants of a Pleistocene fluvial terrace about 15 metre above sea level and 6-8 metre above the current river level.
 The sediment consists of brownish red clay with interbedded sand layers, locally knows as Madhupur clay.

 The main stem of the Brahmaputra River shifted back and forth between the Brahmaputra-Jamuna and the Old Brahmaputra branches through history.
 Around 2500 BCE, avulsion of the main channel to the Brahmaputra-Jamuna branch gave rise to discontinuous peatlands throughout Sylhet basin.
 The evidence of early urban settlement on the peatlands at Wari-Bateshwar was found in stratigraphic layers dated ~1100 BCE.
 Human occupation continued for nearly a millennium until ~200 BCE, when the channel shifted back to the Old Brahmaputra branch.
 The resultant flooding possibly led to the abandonment of the Wari-Bateshwar urban center around 100 BCE.
 Eventually the 1762 Arakan earthquake again caused the main channel to shift to the Brahmaputra-Jamuna branch.

 Discovery

 Locals from Wari-Bateshwar have long been aware of the availability of archeological artifacts, especially silver punch-marked coins and semi-precious gemstone beads in the area.
-In the 1930s, Hanif Pathan, a local school teacher, started collecting these artifacts, and later inspired his son Habibulla Pathan to continue the exploration.
+In the 1930s, Hanif Pathan, a local school teacher, started collecting these artifacts, and later inspired his son Habibullah Pathan (1939-2026) to continue the exploration.
 The father-son duo created a local museum called Bateshwar Sangrahashala to store and exhibit their collection.
-Habibulla Pathan published a number of newspaper articles and books describing the artifacts.
+Habibullah Pathan published a number of newspaper articles and books describing the artifacts.
 Nevertheless, the site took a while to attract the attention of academics and archaeologists in Bangladesh.